 In theoretical section, the head loss and pressure loss for both of pipe have been calculated.
-The value is in the table 2 above.
-From table 2, the head loss and the pressure loss inside the GFRP pipe is lower than the steel pipe.
+The value is in the table 4.8 above.
+From table 4.8, the head loss and the pressure loss inside the GFRP pipe is lower than the steel pipe.
 If we compare it to the simulation result, the head loss and the pressure loss in GFRP pipe is also lower than the steel pipe.
-With this, it is approve that the GFRP pipe have better flow properties than the steel pipe.
-From the simulation, GFRP pipe flow properties is superior to the steel pipe in almost every aspect
+With this, the author can prove that the GFRP pipe have better flow properties than the steel pipe.
+From the simulation, a GFRP pipe flow property is superior to the steel pipe in almost every aspect.